carmenbianca/report-liferay/report.md

 - The new dependency must be searched in ClearlyDefined's public database.

-- The scoring result from ClearlyDefined must exceed 87% or higher.
+- The scoring result from ClearlyDefined must exceed 87% or higher.[^magic-number-87]

 - The result from ClearlyDefined must only include \glspl{license} from a pre-approved list.